St. Helena Public Cemetery bats found dead in possible poisoning

 Located along Sulphur Creek, St. Helena Public Cemetery is listed on the National Register of Historic Places.
 The first burial on the property took place in 1856.
 It was deeded to the St. Helena Cemetery Association in 1872.

-“The cemetery ecosystem has been affected by one person’s selfishness.
-I am afraid that the ripple effect might continue for the upcoming generation,” Turner said.
 “Only time will tell.
-I hope that one day our tiny little ecosystem will recover.”
+I hope that one day our tiny little ecosystem will recover,” Turner said.

 You can reach Jesse Duarte at 967-6803 or jduarte@sthelenastar.com.